psharma-alberta/data-science/machine-learning.md

 # machine-learning

-- Supervised Learning vs Unsupervised Learning

-- Regression vs Classification Peoblems

-regression: predicted value continous

-classification: predicted values discreet

-- Cost Function
+- Regression: _Predicted value continous_
+- Classification: _Predicted values discreet_

-   half of the mean of the squares of difference between the predicted value and the actual value
+- Cost Function: _Half of the mean of the squares of difference between the predicted value and the actual value_

 - Gradient Descent